 - No one will be allowed through the gate before or during visiting hours unless he or she has attended the family orientation and/or the family program that day.

 - Upon arrival on campus, you must attend a mandatory 15 min orientation.
 Go straight into this orientation the moment you are checked in either by front reception or in the family center.
 The orientation will begin promptly at 9:00am in the cafeteria.
-For our patient’s safety, you will be informed about what is and is not allowed on campus and we will cover all the rules.
+For our patient’s safety, you will be informed about what is and is not allowed on campus.
+We will cover all the rules.
 Any packages brought in for patients must be left with reception so that staff can check them thoroughly before giving them to the patients.

 - No RV’s are allowed on campus due to space issues.